Tinche/quattro/README.rst

 * Restore TaskGroup copyright notice.
 * Switch to ExceptionGroups (using the PyPI backport when necessary).
 * Add support for Python 3.11, drop 3.8.
+* `TaskGroup` no longer has a `name`, and the `repr` is slightly different, to harmonize with the Python 3.11 standard library implementation.

 0.3.0 (2022-01-08)
 ~~~~~~~~~~~~~~~~~~